Listen Without Prejudice, Vol. 1 – George Michael

 Is it too late to try again?

 1990 was my first year out of college; I had a job and an apartment, and my taste in music had matured from Top 40 to more obscure singer-songwriter artists.
 But Michael was trying desperately to do the same thing.
 Listen Without Prejudice served as a bridge between the hook-laden one-hit wonders of the 80s and the hook-laden power pop I would eventually find during the 90s.
 My new friends in music seldom reached the Top 40; sadly, the 90s found Michael appearing less and less at the top of the charts until he disappeared completely.
-Precious few artists get respect and success.
+Precious few artists get the respect and success they deserve.